scala/docs.scala-lang/overviews/parallel-collections/concrete-parallel-collections.md

 Parallel hash tables store their elements in an underlying array and place them in the position determined by the hash code of the respective element.
 Parallel mutable hash sets ([mutable.ParHashSet](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/parallel/mutable/ParHashSet.html))) and parallel mutable hash maps ([mutable.ParHashMap](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/parallel/mutable/ParHashMap.html))) are based on hash tables.

+    scala>

+Sequential hash maps and hash sets can be converted to their parallel variants using the `par` method.
+Parallel hash tables internally require a size map which tracks the number of elements in different chunks of the hash table.
+What this means is that the first time that a sequential hash table is converted into a parallel hash table, the table is traversed and the size map is created - for this reason, the first call to `par` take time linear in the size of the hash table.
+Further modifications to the hash table maintain the state of the size map, so subsequent conversions using `par` and `seq` have constant complexity.
+Maintenance of the size map can be turned on and off using the `useSizeMap` method of the hash table.

 immutable.ParHashMap - immutable.HashMap